temporalio/documentation/docs-src/clusters/how-to-remove-a-custom-search-attribute-key.md

 To check whether the Search Attribute was removed, run `tctl search-attribute list` and check the list.
 If you're on Temporal Server v1.20 and later, specify the Namespace from which you removed the Search Attribute.
 For example, `tctl  --ns yournamespace search-attribute list`.

+Note that if you use [SQL databases](/clusters/how-to-set-up-visibility-in-a-temporal-cluster) with Temporal Server v1.20 and later, a new custom Search Attribute is mapped to a database field name in the Visibility store `custom_search_attributes` table.
+Removing this custom Search Attribute removes the mapping with the database field name but does not remove the data.
+If you remove a custom Search Attribute and add a new one, the new custom Search Attribute might be mapped to the database field of the one that was recently removed.
+This might cause unexpected results when you use the List API to retrieve results using the new custom Search Attribute.
+These constraints do not apply if you use Elasticsearch.